 An appeals panel for admission to a school within the Trust is convened at the request of parents to consider the merits of their individual cases.

-For Parents / Carers wishing to apply for a place at The Northumberland Church of England Academy outside the normal admissions window an In-Term Admissions form (Immediate Admissions) can now be completed online: here
+For parents / carers wishing to apply for a place at Bishop’s Primary School or Duke’s Secondary School outside the normal admissions window, an In-Term Admissions form (Immediate Admissions) can now be completed online: here

 Special Educational Needs

 The admission of students with a statement of special educational needs is dealt with by a separate procedure.
-Students for whom a statement of special educational needs has been made in which The Northumberland Church of England Academy is named will be admitted.
+Students for whom a statement of special educational needs has been made in which Northumberland Church of England Academy Trust or Castle School is named will be admitted.

-Where the number of applications for admission is greater than the published admission number, applications will be considered against the criteria as set out in the Academy’s Admissions Procedure document.
+Where the number of applications for admission is greater than the published admission number, applications will be considered against the criteria as set out in Castle School’s Admissions Procedure document.